 The next step is to complete a booking form with your provider, which should detail meeting times and location, activities to be undertaken and highlight the responsibilities of the group leader and staff leading the activity.
 For self-led groups, booking forms are available by contacting the Forestry Commission ranger on site.

-To help ensure a safe visit, the activity provider will complete a risk assessment for every group visit to the wood, including an assessment of the facilities and the activities to be undertaken.
+To help ensure a safe visit, the learning provider will complete a risk assessment for every group visit to the wood, including an assessment of the facilities and the activities to be undertaken.
 A copy of this is available on request.
 It is also important that you complete your own risk assessment, as you will be in overall charge of the group.
 The actions arising from this assessment should include informing parent helpers as well as the children of what standard of clothing and footwear is expected.

 Getting to the Forest